kaseyzapatka/kaseyzapatka.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Kasey Zapatka is a postdoctoral scholar at the Urban Displacement Project and in the Department of Sociology at the University of California, Berkeley.
-His research seeks to better understand the dynamics of urban inequality through the lens of housing, neighborhoods, and household socioeconomic stratification.
-He has published studies on the sequence of gentrification, the benefits of New York City’s rent regulation for stabilized tenants, and neighborhood diversification in immigrant cities.
+I am a postdoctoral researcher and lecturer in the Department of Sociology at the University of California, Berkeley.
+I hold a PhD in Sociology from the City University of New York, The Graduate Center.

+My research examines urban inequality through the lens of housing, neighborhoods, and socioeconomic stratification.
+I have published studies on the [sequence of gentrification](https://journals.sagepub.com/doi/10.1177/0042098020940596), the benefits of New York City’s [rent regulation for stabilized tenants](https://journals.sagepub.com/doi/10.1177/15356841221123762), and patterns of [neighborhood diversification in immigrant cities](https://www.kaseyzapatka.com/publication/russell-sage/).

-Kasey has also been actively involved in various public-facing web-based projects, including one to help New York City tenants better understand rent regulation laws and another to visualize the changing diversity in metropolitan New York.
-He primarily uses quantitative methods in his research, particularly causal inference, spatial econometrics, and machine learning.
-Kasey holds a PhD in Sociology from The City University of New York, The Graduate Center.
+Current projects include evaluating the impact of Emergency Rental Assistance distributed during the COVID-19 Pandemic on eviction filing rates using multilevel and machine learning techniques; assessing the effects of eviction moratoria with augmented synthetic controls; and applying spatial econometric techniques to identify spillover effects of gentrification on neighborhood affordability.

+Methodologically, I specialize in quantitative approaches to spatial, survey, and cross-sectional data, with interests in computational methods and causal inference.
+I currently teach [a year-long course in computational social science](https://github.com/kaseyzapatka/Computational-Social-Science-Training-Program) to PhD students at UC Berkeley.

+I am also committed to public-facing scholarship.
+I develop [Housing Literacy](https://housingliteracynyc.org), a web-based tool to explain New York City’s rent regulation laws, and the [Superdiveristy Website and Teaching Tool](http://www.superdiv-newyork.mmg.mpg.de/#newyork-intro?bubble;filter:Total%20population?map;variables:0,0;mode:traditional?treePermanent;year:2012;category:Family?treeTemporary;year:2012;category:Students?sankey;year:2018?dashboard;filters:Total%20-%20Sex,Total%20-%20Age%2018%20to%2065,Total%20-%20Race-ethnicity,Total%20-%20Immigrant%20cohort,Total%20-%20NYC%20status), which visualizes the changing diversity of metropolitan New York.